cacilhas/montegasppa/_source/posts/2021-11-11-decalogue.md

 1. I am the Void thou may use to justify any crime; thou shalt not listen to facts or science.
-1. Take the biblical names as authority logical falacies.
+1. Take the biblical names as authority logical fallacies.
 1. Supervise the other’s life with violence.
 1. Put the traditional family above everyone.
 1. Thou shalt not kill the rich or middle-class cis-hetero white man (but kill